sio/Makefile.venv/README.md

 Larger sample from a real project can be seen [here](https://github.com/sio/issyours/blob/master/Makefile).
-Also see [an inroductory blog
+Also see [an introductory blog post](https://potyarkin.ml/posts/2019/manage-python-virtual-environment-from-your-makefile/) from project author.
-post](https://potyarkin.ml/posts/2019/manage-python-virtual-environment-from-your-makefile/)
-from project author.